 Aledmys Diaz gives the Houston Astros plenty of versatility.
 (Photo by F. Carter Smith)

-The Texas Rangers have a $500 million infield in Corey Seager and Marcus Semien, but not enough else.
+The Texas Rangers have a $500 million infield in Corey Seager and Marcus Semien, but Seager is going to be out for a long while.
 (Photo by F. Carter Smith)

 Aledmys Díaz and Jeremy Pena could be the Houston Astros' double play combo until Jose Altuve's hamstring heals.
 (Photo by F. Carter Smith)